The Pac-Man Phone

-In 1982, Pac-Mania was in fell effect and according to this blurb from Joystik magazine, we could expect many Pac-Man related consumer product in the comic year.
+In 1982, Pac-Mania was in fell effect and according to this blurb from Joystik magazine, we could expect many Pac-Man related consumer products in the comic year.
 Including the very awesome looking Pac-Man phone.
 Sadly I say “looking” because the phone was not of the highest quality.
-My friend managed to break his in less then a month and he never fully recovered from the trauma.
+My friend managed to break his in less than a month and he never fully recovered from the trauma.

 The Pac-Man opened up at the mouth.
 You would talk into the bottom half of the Pac-Man, which is also where the push buttons were located.
 The top half of the Pac-Man was wear the earpiece was located.